chunhualiao/chunhualiao.github.io/_posts/2023-03-25-systematic-approach-to-innovation.md

 This thought experiment commences with an interpretation of the word "innovation," which is to "create something new."
 This term encompasses three concepts: creation, novelty, and substance (everything).
 How can something we create be deemed new?
 To answer this question, consider how the essential information of an object can be represented.
 This representation can accurately capture the distinctions between new and old items, and it can also guide the design of innovative methods.

-## Biological Information Representation and Innovation Process
+## Biological Information Representation and Innovation Processes

 The most complex entities in this world are living beings.
 If one day we can arbitrarily create new creatures with specific purposes (such as redesigning human beings for superior intelligence), it would be the greatest manifestation of human innovation.
 Fortunately, biology has already revealed the way to express biological information: genes (and the corresponding container: chromosomes), and also directly explained how new species are created based on the fusion and mutation of several genes.
 Let's briefly outline the representation of biological information and the corresponding innovation process.